jeffaco/duplicacy-util/README.md

 usages only, and you should only use this in conjunction with `-v -d` (verbose debug).
 This allows you to specify additional parameters to pass to duplicacy commands.
-For example, if you needed the `duplicacy check` command to specify the `-fossels -resurrect` options, you could do so by including something like:
+For example, if you needed the `duplicacy check` command to specify the `-fossils -resurrect` options, you could do so by including something like:

 ```
-quote: "-fossels -resurrect"
+quote: "-fossils -resurrect"
 ```

 in the backup configuration file for section `check`.